DucManhPhan/DucManhPhan.github.io/_posts/2019-02-19-Annotations-in-Spring-Caching.md

 <br>

 ## JCache(JSR - 107)
-Since Spring framework 4.1, Spring’s caching abstraction completely supports the JCache specification and we can use JCache annotations without any special configurations.
+Since Spring framework 4.1, Spring's caching abstraction completely supports the JCache specification and we can use JCache annotations without any special configurations.

 All annotations in Jcache is used in packge ```org.springframework.cache.jcache```.
 We can use Java based configuration by adding some code in our configuration class.